ThePetriGroup/Petri/PROTOCOL.md

 The term *base-4096* shall refer to the encoding of *int*-s into sequences of Unicode codepoints for the sake of efficient transport of numbers in text messages.
-The encoding consists of two, three, or four characters in sequence; the last character, with a value of `U+FFFF` acts as a sentinel delimiting the number from further data, the other characters represent the "digits" of the number when transformed to a numeral system with the base of 4096, with the digits directly mapped to Unicode codepoints with the corresponding values, transferred in big-endian order.
+The encoding consists of two, three, or four characters in sequence; the last character, with a value of `U+FFFF`, acts as a sentinel delimiting the number from further data, the other characters represent the "digits" of the number when transformed to a numeral system with the base of 4096, with the digits directly mapped to Unicode codepoints with the corresponding values.
+The digits are transferred in big-endian order.

-A *cell ID* shall be a unique integer in the range \[0;2^31-1\] (so that it fits into an *int*), identifying a cell (client).
+A *cell ID* shall be a unique integer in the range \[0;2³¹-1\] (so that it fits into an *int*), identifying a cell (client).
 ID's may be re-used after a cell exits; the other clients should be notified of that.

 ## Message structure

 Message boundaries are implicitly preserved by the underlying protocol, so the Petri protocol need not take care of them.

 Messages are discriminated by their first byte/character (for binary/text messages, respectively).
 For binary messages, the first bytes